g023/g023_ollama/README.md

-# Currently in process of updating to latest Ollama 0.13.5
+# Updated to latest Ollama 0.13.5

-Welcome to g023's version of Ollama (forked off of the Dec 15,2025 latest version)
+Welcome to g023's version of Ollama (forked off of the Dec 15,2025 latest version; then updated to Ollama 0.13.5)

 ## "QUICK" INSTALL UBUNTU:
 ``` bash